airbytehq/airbyte/docs/tutorials/zoom-activity-dashboard.md

 ![](../.gitbook/assets/01_airbyte-dashboard.png)

+If you haven't gone through the onboarding yet, you will be prompted to connect a source and a destination.
+Then just follow the instructions.
+If you've gone through it, then you will see the screenshot above.
 In the top right corner of the Airbyte dashboard, click on the **+ new source** button to add a new Airbyte source.
 In the screen to set up the new source, enter the source name \(we will use airbyte-zoom\) and select **Zoom** as source type.

 Choosing Zoom as **source type** will cause Airbyte to display the configuration parameters needed to set up the Zoom source.